Asterix Versus Caesar: Plot

 When Asterix and Obelix discover what happened, they inform the village, who proceed to attack the garrison.
 In the aftermath, the camp's Centurion is questioned.
 He reveals that he angrily ordered the recruit to take his prisoners away, knowing of the consequences that the recruit's actions would bring.
 Asterix and Obelix, joined by Dogmatix, proceed to the nearest Legion HQ for information on where the recruit went.
-Upon learning he was dispatched to a distant outpost in the Sahara Desert with his prisoners, they join the army in order to follow after them.
+Upon learning he was dispatched to a distant outpost in the Sahara Desert with his prisoners, they joined the army in order to follow after them.
 Arriving at the desert frontier, the pair learn that Panacea and Tragicomix escaped from the Romans before their arrival, and after deserting the Romans, soon discover that a band of slave traders found them and sold them on to Rome.

 Securing passage to the Roman capital, Asterix and Obelix learn that Panacea and Tragicomix were bought by Caius.
 The pair attempt to meet with him at a bathhouse, causing Caius to witness them beating up his bodyguards easily.
 Impressed, he orders his men to capture them for his show.
 Following a small argument with his friend that causes him to misplace his magic potion, Asterix is kidnapped by Caius' men.
 When Obelix discovers he is missing, he proceeds to seek him out, rescuing him from a flooded cell.
 However Dogmatix goes missing, after running off into the city's sewers to recover the magic potion.
 Without both, the pair continue to seek out Panacea and Tragicomix and quickly learn that, under Caesar's orders, Caius arranged for them to become the grand finale of the emperor's show at the Colosseum.

 Seeking to gain entry, the pair go to Caius' school and secure places as gladiators the following day.
 The Gauls soon quickly make a mess of the show, winning a chariot race and easily beating down a number of gladiators.
 As lions are released to kill them, alongside Tragicomix and Panacea, Dogmatix arrives with the magic potion.
 The group defeat the lions with the potion, while Obelix, distracted by Panacea, accidentally shatters a third of the Colosseum.
 Impressed with the show, Caesar grants the Gauls their freedom and gets Caius fed to the lions in their place.
 Returning home, the group arrive to their village's trademark victory feast being held in their honour.
 As the villagers celebrate, Asterix sits alone in a tree, after having somewhat fallen for Panacea on his return.